nadyafreund/ATSC_270/README.md

-# ATSC-270 Computer Concepts in Meteorology - Spring 2024
+#ATSC 270 Computer Concepts in Meteorology - Spring 2024

 This is a repository for the University of North Dakota Computer Concepts in Meteorology course (ATSC 270) for Spring 2024.
 This repository includes directories holding all the required/necessary files for the course assignments.
 Also in each directory are basic files indicing what/how things should be documented.